MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-integrations-to-qmslms.md

 ﻿---
-title: Strategy for integrations to QMS/LMS
+title: Integration to QMS/LMS strategy
 description: Learn about integrating Power Platform, a Quality Management System (QMS), and  a Learning Management System (LMS) with Guides in a regulated industry ms.date: 03/13/2023 ms.topic: conceptual